Ken Scarlett: Early life and training

 Ken Scarlett was born in Brighton in 1927, the only child of Janet Matilda Ann (née Bunny, and related to Rupert) and William George Scarlett.
-He studied at Melbourne High School and, inspired by exhbitions he attended and wrote up for the school magazine, he then undertook an Education Department bonded studentship to train as an art/craft teacher at Caulfield Technical College where one of his instructors, Stan Brown, encouraged his making of small sculptures solid-cast in lead type-metal.
+He studied at Melbourne High School and, inspired by exhibitions he attended and wrote up for the school magazine, he then undertook an Education Department bonded studentship to train as an art/craft teacher at Caulfield Technical College where one of his instructors, Stan Brown, encouraged his making of small sculptures solid-cast in lead type-metal.

 The last year of his teacher training was at Melbourne Teachers College in 1949, where Scarlett associated with left-wing students and joined the Communist Party in 1950, the year in which he first taught, at St Arnaud.
-There he distributed pamphlets protesting Australia's invovlement in the Korean War, and made paintings of the local landscape; By then married, he and the couple spent 1954 overseas. then took up positions at Warragul High School in Gippsland, where he was an instigator of the Warragul and District Education Committee, and after teaching at Kyabram, he resigned from the Education Department in 1957.
+There he distributed pamphlets protesting Australia's involvement in the Korean War, and made paintings of the local landscape; by then married, the couple spent 1954 overseas, then took up positions at Warragul High School in Gippsland, where he was an instigator of the Warragul and District Education Committee.
+After teaching at Kyabram, he resigned from the Education Department in 1957.

-While supporting himself as an Education Officer at the National Gallery of Victoria at the invitation of Deputy Director Gordon Thomson, from 1958-1960 he studied sculpture at RMIT under the conservative modernist George Allen, and Lenton Parr who had recently been Henry Moore’s assistant in England, and who introduced the medium of oxyacetylene welding, and its potential for sculptural assemblage.
+While supporting himself as an Education Officer at the National Gallery of Victoria at the invitation of Deputy Director Gordon Thomson, from 1958 to 1960 he studied sculpture at RMIT under the conservative modernist George Allen, and Lenton Parr who had recently been Henry Moore’s assistant in England, and who introduced the medium of oxyacetylene welding, and its potential for sculptural assemblage.
 After completing his course at RMIT, Scarlett taught at Melbourne High School from 1961 to 1964.